Lavinia: Story

-To immortalize our name.
-Your king's the man

-Called for by fate, so I conclude, and so

-I wish, if there is truth in what I presage."Aeneas is said to have named the ancient city of Lavinium for her.
+Aeneas is said to have named the ancient city of Lavinium for her.

 By some accounts, Aeneas and Lavinia had a son, Silvius, a legendary king of Alba Longa.
 According to Livy, Ascanius was the son of Aeneas and Lavinia; she led the Latins as a power behind the throne since Ascanius was too young to rule.
 In Livy's account, Silvius is the son of Ascanius.

 In other works

 In Ursula K. Le Guin's 2008 novel Lavinia, Lavinia's character and her relationship with Aeneas is expanded, giving insight into the life of a king's daughter in ancient Italy.
 Le Guin employs a self-conscious narrative device in having Lavinia as the first-person narrator knowing that she would not have a life without Virgil, who, being the writer of the Aeneid several centuries after her time, is thus her creator.

 Lavinia also appears with her father, King Latinus, in Dante's Divine Comedy, Inferno, Canto IV, lines 125–126.
 She is documented in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 1361–62.

-A different Lavinia is a character in William Shakespeare's Titus Andronicus.
-She is gifted to Saturninus by her father (the titular Titus Andronicus), but she instead elopes with her intended suitor, Bassianus.
-She is subsequently raped by Tamora's two sons, her tongue and hands cut off so that she can't identify them.
-In Act 5 she is killed as an honor killing by her father.
-The rape and mutilation closely mirror the Greek myth of Philomela.